Paska (Ukrainian Easter Bread)

 When the dough has risen, turn it out onto a lightly floured surface.
 Divide off about ¼ to ⅓ of the dough and set this aside for decorations later.
 Place this piece back in the bowl and cover it again.

-Divide the remaining dough in half and shape each portion into a round or loaf shape.
+Divide the remaining dough in half and shape each portion into a round or loaf shape, depending on if you’re cake or loaf pans.
 Place them in the greased pans.

 Cover the loaves and let them rise for about another hour, until they have doubled in size again.

 Now it’s time to decorate.
 Use the dough you reserved to make the designs you want – braids, crosses, and spirals are traditional.
+For these loaves, I decorated one with braids and the other with spirals.
 Place the decorations on the risen loaves.

 Let the decorated loaves rest while your oven preheats to 400°F, then bake them at 400°F for 15 minutes.
 Lower the heat to 350°F and bake for another 40-50 minutes.